-- 44

-- 45 S. Bonczar said that the work was limited in scope.
+S. Bonczar said that the work was limited in scope.

-- 46

 S. Bonczar opened the public portion of the meeting.
 He designated the letter received from Suzanne Fournier as Exhibit "D".
-He then summarized the letter in which the concern was the disturbance that the applicant (approximation) instrumentation of the part is a strict part in the file and cont to be a strict part in the strict part in the file and cont to be a strict part in the file and cont to be a strict part in the strict part in the

-- 49 (representative) just mentioned.
-He read a brief portion of the letter and said the letter was in the file and sent to
+He then summarized the letter in which the concern was the disturbance that the applicant (representative) just mentioned.
+He read a brief portion of the letter and said the letter was in the file and sent to L. Daley.

-50 L. Daley.

-51

-- S. Bonczar acknowledged Chris Costantino, Conservation Commission Coordinator, in the audience and that the

-Board may have questions.
+S. Bonczar acknowledged Chris Costantino, Conservation Commission Coordinator, in the audience and that the Board may have questions.

-- 54